Discovering Tasmania’s Wonders – A Scenic Seven-Week Campervan Adventure

 Week 3: Port Arthur & Tasman Peninsula: Journey Through Time and Nature’s Majesty

-Day 18: Visit Remarkable Cave and Maingon Bay Lookout
+Day 18: Remarkable Cave & Maingon Bay Lookout – Mother Nature’s Sculpture Work

 Week 4: Freycinet National Park & Bay of Fires: Pristine Beaches and Picturesque Landscapes